 Speaker labels in Scripta are generated automatically by our Recorded Speech Processing Service.
 It assigns the speaker as either a male or female and numbers them sequentially based on how many speakers it identifies.

 You will need to edit the speaker labels to ensure that they conform with Ai-Media standards.

 You do not need to add colons to speaker tags in Scripta.
 This is because they are added automatically when a task is submitted by the processing service.
 For example, SPEAKER will become SPEAKER: once the task is submitted.

 Segment breaks are required every 8-10 lines and should be broken at a natural point in the speech.
-To indicate a segment break, please use > as the speaker label.
+This helps to ensure that transcription is easy to read and understand.
+To indicate a segment break, please use a chevron symbol > as the speaker label.
 In the example below, Kath, in blue, is still speaking until Kim begins, in red, begins.

 Adding a speaker label

 To edit a single speaker label, press the small x on the right side of the speaker label to clear the auto-generated label from the segment.
-Then simply type in the label you wish to use.
-That label will now be saved in the speaker label menu.
-Click on the upside-down arrow to see your saved options.
+Then simply type in the label you wish to use or select an option from the drop-down menu.
+Labels you’ve used previously are saved in the speaker label menu.
+Click on the drop-down arrow to see your saved options.

 Editing all speaker labels

 To edit all instances of a speaker label, simply click into the box without selecting the small x on the right side, type in the label you wish to use and press Enter.
 This will change all occurrences of that speaker label.
 This is useful if you need to change how a name is spelt, for example, or if you wish to change all the autogenerated speaker labels to SPEAKER or LECTURER